rzimmerman/kal/README.md

 **If you are familiar with JavaScript and/or CoffeeScript, please check out the [wait for](#asynchronous-wait-for) section for an idea of what makes Kal special.**

+Kal is designed with a unique philosophy:

+ 1. Eliminate the yucky parts of JavaScript, but keep the good stuff including the compatibility, and the great server and client runtime support.
+ 2. Make code as readable as possible and make writing code straightforward.
+Eliminate the urge (and the need) to be terse and complicated.
+ * Provide an alternative to callbacks (which look weird) and promises (which are weird) while providing excellent, easy-to-use asynchronous support.

 ## Installation Using npm

 This is the preferred method for installing Kal.
 Make sure you have installed [node.js](http://nodejs.org/).
 Kal works with versions 0.6, 0.8, and 0.10.
 It might work with other versions as well.
 Install the latest "stable" release of Kal using npm: